Double Machine Learning: Estimating the Gender Wage Gap

 # Outcome: log wage (log transform for normality)

-y = np.log1p(df_encoded["wage"].values)
+y = np.log1p(df_encoded["WAGE"].values)

 # Covariates: everything except wage and the treatment column

-drop_cols = [c for c in df_encoded.columns if c in ["wage", "sex_female", "sex_male"]]
+drop_cols = [c for c in df_encoded.columns if c in ["WAGE", "sex_female", "sex_male"]]

 X = df_encoded.drop(columns=drop_cols).values.astype(float)